chainoid/Kafka-Fabric-Network/README.md

 # Kafka Fabric Network

 This repository holds the configuration and the sample chaincode for testing a kafka enabled network.
+ - NB!
+Nowadays the master of repository migrated to https://github.com/chainoid/HLFabric-Kafka-client

 ## Introduction